 Ask the schools if they would be interested in buying as a group.

-Gather information on the contracts that the participating schools are currently in.
+Gather information on the contracts that other schools are currently in.
 Establish who has an upcoming need to buy and for what goods or services.

-This will enable you to determine the shared requirements within the group and when opportunities to group-buy will arise.
+This will enable you to define the group's requirements and when opportunities to buy will come up.

-When looking to sign a contract as a group, it is ideal if all schools’ current contracts expire at the same time.
-However, schools might choose to investigate the consequences of terminating a contract early, in order to enter a new contract as a group, terminating a current contract early might be an option.
+If you are signing a group contract, it is ideal if all schools’ current contracts expire at the same time.
+In order to enter a new contract as a group, terminating a current contract early might be an option.

 A lead school must be selected from the buying group.